jeff4/bionotes.github.io/_comp/hmc.md

   -- Output in console: JH says the value of x is: 5!
   -- To execute command at the GHCi prompt, just type "main"
 ```
-* To execute any of the above commands in GHCi, just type "main" in the ghci cmd prompt.

 ***